CorjanV/esphome-protected-cover/README.md

 <img src="Pictures/Window_closed.JPG" width="300"> <img src="Pictures/Window_open.JPG" width="300">

+When the window is open, the cover may not go downwards.

 ## Hardware preparation
 > NOTE: Any modifications to your hardware and the use of this software is at your own risk.